-My name is Stasya, I live in Moscow, Russia.
-I prefer to call myself Saturn Febralski, and very few people know my real name.
-I was born in year 2002, on Tuesday while it was raining due to a weather anomaly.
+I prefer to call myself Saturn Febralski.
+Very few people know my real name.
+I was born in year 2002, on Tuesday while it was raining.
+This is a weather anomaly.

-At the age of thirteen – I barely remember these years – things got much worse.
-Teens are cruel and I was a scapegoat.
+I barely remember being thirteen, things got much worse at that time.
+Teens were cruel and I was a scapegoat.
 I can’t really blame them for it.
 “Autist” for them was rather a curse word than a medical term.
 I wasn’t a nice person, either, with my lack of compassion.
 There was a lot of attempts to find myself in life.
-I was a musician, an artist, a writer, and now, I’m a university student in the field of biology.
+I was a musician, an artist, a writer, and now, I’m a biology student in university.
 People who become close to me say I’m an awesome person, and I think that it’s my biggest accomplishment so far.

 My dream for the last few years was to have a voice.
 I want people to hear me.
-I want them to become engaged by my ideas, and by my imaginary world.
-Sounds egoistic, but all I wanted is to help people realize.
-Now, looking at all everything bad people say about Greta Thunberg, I became quite pessimistic.
+I want them to become engaged by my ideas and my imaginary world.
+I know that sounds egotistical.
+But, after considering all everything bad people say about Greta Thunberg, I became quite pessimistic.

 I really wish that people could stop separating themselves into different groups.
 Cultural ones, political ones or even ones defined by their gender.
 This may unite people within this group but makes them distant from anyone else.
 It makes me sick to hear people bashing each other.
 Russians blaming Americans, men hating women, Christians separating from atheists… I understand that unity is not possible, but I keep dreaming about it.
 I escape in my imaginary utopia world because of this.